ndeyerl/DigitalDataProcessinginGeophysics/README.md

 Code for Digital Data Processing in Geophysics (Fall 2015, with Brian Stump).
 Wasn't a ton of coding in this course but code is in Matlab.
-Still in the process of uploading as of 3/21/17.
+No version control used in this course.
+Still in the process of uploading as of 5/1/18.